 ¶ Full EPG

-A page that is to be bound to a guide/EPG button on the remote-control.
-Typically displays a grid of p for channels.
+A template that is to be bound to a guide/EPG button on the remote-control.
+Typically, displays a grid of p for channels.
 The EPG Matrix menu component is typically used.

 ¶ TV Audio

-A page that is typically running windowed displaying a list of available audio languages for the current channel.
+A template that is typically running windowed displaying a list of available audio languages for the current channel.

 ¶ TV Subs

-A page that is typically running windowed displaying a list of available subtitle languages for the current channel.
+A template that is typically running windowed displaying a list of available subtitle languages for the current channel.

 ¶ Ext Input

-A page offering the selection of an external input to display on the TV.
+A template offering the selection of an external input to display on the TV.

 ¶ Wake-up Order

-A page that is to be bound to a wake-up key as found on many hospitality remote controls.
+A template that is to be bound to a wake-up key as found on many hospitality remote controls.

 ¶ Wake-up Alarm

-A page that is to be triggered when a guest wake-up is executed.
+A template that is to be triggered when a guest wake-up is executed.
 Typically includes some media-playback containing audio and perhaps an audio fade-in function.

 ¶ Message Display

-A page that is to be used as the page to open when displaying an incoming message.
+A template that is to be used as the page to open when displaying an incoming message.

 Parameters